nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The best thing about this feature is that it always works in the background and there is nothing you have to do to enjoy its benefits!

+* Note that as of now, this pop-up window only appears when you launch coNtactUS.
+There is currently no command for you to display the pop-up window at any other point in time.
+However, this will be a future enhancement.
+Do take a look at features [coming soon](#coming-soon) if you are interested.

 <div style="text-align: center;"> <image src =
 "https://user-images.githubusercontent.com/82088609/227960147-f26fae28-c2e7-44bf-bea1-a3d68a3539b5.png"></image>